Primary Health Speech-Language Pathology

 Alvin Buckwold Child Development Program (ABCDP):

 Speech and language, complex communication issues, augmentative/alternative communication and feeding services are offered to children who display or are at risk for significant developmental, cognitive and/or physical challenges.
 Referrals are accepted from family or guardians, physicians or other health care providers.
 All referrals are assessed through an intake process to determine if the child meets the program mandate.
-Services may be requested by contacting 306-655-1070.
+Services may be requested by contacting 306-655-1070 or completing our referral form.

 Alvin Buckwold Child Development Program (Located at Kinsmen Children's Centre)